alana48/EfficientNet-Fracture-Detection/README.md

 # Fracture Detection on X-Ray Images using EfficientNet-B3

 This repository provides the best-performing deep learning model developed for automated fracture detection on X-ray images.
 The model is based on the EfficientNet-B3 architecture and was trained using a curated dataset of fracture and non-fracture radiographs.
-The repository includes model weights, inference scripts, and documentation to support further research, model evaluation, and potential clinical integration.

 ---